farmland-game/farmland-contracts/documents/Land-Contract.md

 ![LAND](https://farmland-game.github.io/land.png)

 For the base LAND token we've kept it as simple and basic as possible.
 This token is a standard ERC-777 implementation and was deployed on Ethereum mainnet with fixed supply of 57,706,752 LAND.
-To bootstrap the ecosystem we will distribute the LAND will be released in several tranches, by continent:
+To bootstrap the ecosystem the Farmland team will distribute the LAND in several tranches, by continent:

 ## Continental Breakdown